hellogreg/rha11y-tools/README.md

 # rha11y-tools bookmarklets

-This project is branded to **RHa11y**, Red Hat's accessibility volunteer group.

 ## Overview

 These bookmarklets form a collection of unitaskers originally designed to help automate page QA testing processes at Red Hat.